-Mathematics underlying the calculation of this derived variable
+Mathematics underlying the calculation of the PTV

 MTt (Mean Transit Time) multiplied by cardiac output(CO) determines your ITTV (intrathoracic thermal volume)